Avoid these 6 common mistakes investors make

 Some investors rebalance their portfolios at the same time once or twice a year.
 Others prefer to set a limit on how far an asset class can diverge from its target percentage of their portfolio.
 Whatever your approach, there are many things to consider when rebalancing your portfolio so work closely with a financial professional.

 If your company fulfills its 401(k) match with shares of its publicly traded stock instead of with cash, or if much of your compensation comes from company stock options or awards, a lack of diversification may expose your investment to too much risk.
-Considering that your salary, health insurance and possibly a pension may be tied to the fortunes of your company, if it fails or your industry suffers a major setback, your financial wellbeing could be in jeopardy.
+Considering that your salary, health insurance and possibly a pension may be tied to the fortunes of your company, your financial wellbeing could be in jeopardy if it fails or your industry suffers a major setback.

 If you exercise stock options or receive stock awards that vest, a financial professional can help you develop a plan that reflects your level of risk.
 If your portfolio is over balanced in this area, you may establish a plan to regularly sell shares so you don’t become overly invested in yours or any single company.
-A general guideline is that no more than 10 percent of your net worth should be in one company’s stock.1 Keep in mind that selling company shares may have tax implications, unless the shares are inside your 401(k) or other qualified plan.
+A general guideline is that no more than 5 to 20% of your investment portfolio should be in one company’s stock.1 Keep in mind that selling company shares may have tax implications unless the shares are inside your 401(k) or other qualified plan.
 Consider consulting an accountant as you develop your strategy.